Frontera Capital is a boutique investment firm which focuses on fixed income and money market investment opportunities in frontier markets.

 On the demand side, a quest for both diversification (to reduce portfolio beta) and yield (to enhance portfolio alpha) will likely see more investors allocating capital ‘down the risk curve’ into sovereign local currency funding as well as corporate financing opportunities and more direct infrastructure funding that have hitherto not been generally available given that these frontier market sectors are relatively undeveloped.

-On the supply side, two types of corporates will likely be seeking funding solutions:
+Two types of corporates will likely be seeking funding solutions:

 - In fast growing frontier economies, local funding sources are limited.
-As local economies diversify, INDIGENOUS companies will increasingly need to look to offshore investors as a viable funding source for their incremental capital raising requirements.
+As local economies diversify, indigenous companies will increasingly need to look to offshore investors as a viable funding source for their incremental capital raising requirements.

-- Equally, the prospect of rising per capita incomes in economically diversifying frontier markets will also attract ever more INTERNATIONAL companies, many of whom will seek to match their Treasury funding on a market-matched basis, seeking to raise their incremental capital from outside a parent balance sheet from both local and offshore investors.
+- Equally, the prospect of rising per capita incomes in economically diversifying frontier markets will also attract ever more international companies, many of whom will seek to match their Treasury funding on a market-matched basis, seeking to raise their incremental capital from outside a parent balance sheet from both local and offshore investors.